Josh-TX/videos-to-stream/README.md

 Note that a video is either biased or not biased.
 Having both contains and startswith matching a video doesn't make it doubly-biased or something.

-Even though each file path is something like `/media/favorites/vid.mp4`, the path is trimmed to just `favorites/vid.mp4` when evaluating each startswith term.
-This means you should NOT prefix your startswith with a `/`.

 # Notes on randomization

-Although I call it "random", the logic is very complex to ensure every file eventually gets played, and recently-played files don't come up again too soon, all while not being a predictable pattern, and also being adaptable to changes to the /media directory contents.
+The randomization logic is very complex to ensure every file eventually gets played, and recently-played files don't come up again too soon, all while not being a predictable pattern, and also being adaptable to changes to the /media directory contents.